 The biggest sports nutrition players have come up with keywords to success:

 Company efforts to advance the field of supplement products for sports nutrition are the backbone of any industry.
 By supporting clinical research and trying to foster a relationship with science advisory boards, the field of sports nutrition is advanced.
 Eventually, consumers are able to receive innovative, scientifically-based, safe and effective products.

 Advisory boards have funded research projects on nutrition and sports performance including research on creatine, HMB, CLA and glutamine among others.
 Research grants are also provided to young scientists early in their careers.

-Large-scale sports nutrition industries commit over $500,000 every year to independent analytical analysis to ensure that sports nutrition products meet specifications.
+Large-scale sports nutrition industries commit over $500,000 every year to independent analytical analysis to insure that sports nutrition products meet specifications.
 Investigations are also warranted.
-There should be rigorous vendor certification or re-certification auditing program that helps companies adhere to industry quality standards.
+There should be rigors vendor certification or re-certification auditing program that helps companies adhere to industry quality standards.

 New products and technologies should be developed to provide the best quality on existing products.

 Consumers have a preoccupation of trying out something “new,.”
 There should always be innovation whether it means new forms of delivery (gels, effervescent tablets, functional beverages) or new applications of or combinations with existing products.

 For Sports Nutrition consumers, price is still everything.
 In the U.S. for example, even though people were getting laid off and the economy has been unstable after 9/11 people still wanted to work out and stay healthy.
 This coupled with higher oil prices has lead people to look for deals and good prices.